-To start the game select any six numbers scoring number that feature on the dartboard.
-These can be single numbers i.e. 20,19,18,17, Double 17, Double 9, Treble 7, Triple 11, Bullesye or Outer-Bullseye or as in the example below the Bullseye and Outer-Bullseye can be used as one scoring area.
+To start the game, select any six numbers scoring numbers that feature on the dartboard.
+These can be single numbers, i.e. 20,19,18,17, Double 17, Double 9, Treble 7, Triple 11, Bullesye or Outer-Bullseye, or as in the example below, the Bullseye and Outer-Bullseye can be used as one scoring area.

-Write the selected numbers/scoring segments in a column adding a further line ‘Total’ at the bottom.
-Now add a further columns, one each, to represent each player.
+Write the selected numbers/scoring segments in a column, adding a further line, ‘Total’, at the bottom.
+Now add further columns, one each, to represent each player.
 An example is shown below.
-It is probably best you draw out a grid as this will help when it comes to scoring the game.
+It is probably best you draw out a grid as this will help score the game.